 If you pick up a RWD Model 3, you can expect to get 272 miles out of the 52kWh battery.
 The 2021 Long Range and Performance models offer an 82kWh battery, and come with a respective 358 and 315 miles of range.
 That difference is something to consider, and it means choosing between range and driving power.

 The Tesla Model Y has a 72kWh battery, and you can expect to get 330 miles out of the Long Range model and 303 miles out of the Performance model.
 That difference in range will be down to the smaller battery, as well as the Model Y’s larger design.
 That’s the sacrifice you have to make for having room to put more stuff (and people) inside your car.

 The Model 3 recharges faster, with Tesla claiming it can regain 175 miles of range in 15 minutes, while the Model Y can only get 162 miles in the same time.
 Though all variants of the cars can now enjoy the full force of Tesla's V3 250kW Supercharging network

 So if you want to maximize range and optimize recharge time, the Model 3 is the car to pick.

-Tesla Model 3 vs Tesla Model Y: Autopilot and other features
+Tesla Model 3 vs Tesla Model Y: Autopilot and other tech

 In terms of special features, both cars have the standard Tesla suite.
 That includes basic Autopilot, that comes with basic autonomous steering, acceleration and braking, lane assist, collision warnings and blind-spot alarms.